MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/private-link-and-dns-integration-at-scale.md

    ![image-9][image-9]

-5. In the **Resource** section, locate the storage account created in the previous step, and for target sub-resource select blob, and then click on Next.
+5. In the **Resource** section, locate the storage account created in the previous step, and for target subresource select blob, and then click on Next.

    ![image-10][image-10]